JayJay1024/markdown-to-pdf/README.md

 1. **Edit Markdown**: Input Markdown content in the left editor
 2. **Real-time Preview**: View formatted results on the right
+3. **Export Options**:
-3. **Export HTML**: Click "Export as HTML" to download content as formatted HTML file
+   - Click "Export as HTML" to download content as formatted HTML file
+   - Click "Export as PDF" to download content as professional PDF document

 ## Export to PDF

-Since this editor exports HTML files, you can easily convert them to PDF using your browser's print functionality:
+This editor provides direct PDF export functionality using html2pdf.js.
+You can also convert HTML exports to PDF using your browser's print functionality:

+### Method 1: Direct PDF Export (Recommended)

+Simply click the "Export as PDF" button to download your content as a professional PDF document with proper formatting, styling, and page breaks.

-### Method 1: Browser Print (Recommended)
+### Method 2: Browser Print

 1. **Export HTML**: Click "Export as HTML" button to download the HTML file
 2. **Open in Browser**: Double-click the downloaded HTML file to open it in your default browser